SEX WEEK | A Happy Ending to Sex Week 2024

 The group followed their first number with a handful of hilarious poems about sex positivity.
 Limericks and haikus galore, the group did a wonderful job in making sex education fun!

-The concert’s happy ending was the Deansmen’s rendition of “Stacy’s Mom” by Fountains Of Wayne featuring Ted Leamon ‘27 and Aidan Bergeron ‘27.
+The concert’s happy ending was the Deansmen’s rendition of “Stacy’s Mom” by Fountains Of Wayne featuring Ted Leamon ‘27 and Shelby Armor ’24.
 The audience was grooving and singing along with the group, taking great pleasure in the group’s performance.
 Somewhere in the middle there was a strange interpolation before the group continued the song which left me somewhat confused.

 Overall, each group added something special, fun and sexy to this year’s concert.
 A great way to finish off sex week, I couldn’t help but hope for an encore.